 1. POODLIE Dematting Fur Rake Comb

-- Extra-long 2.5" blades: Reach deep into dense fur to tackle stubborn mats
+- Extra-long 2.5-inch blades: Reach deep into thick coats to remove mats and tangles

 2. Maxpower Planet Grooming Rake Thick Coats